bowen0701/docker-python3-ml/README.md

 ## Introduction

-[From Wikipedia:](https://en.wikipedia.org/wiki/Docker_(software)) "Docker is a software technology providing containers, promoted by the company Docker, Inc. Docker provides an additional layer of abstraction and automation of operating-system-level virtualization on Windows and Linux.
+[Wikipedia:](https://en.wikipedia.org/wiki/Docker_(software)) "Docker is a software technology providing containers, promoted by the company Docker, Inc. Docker provides an additional layer of abstraction and automation of operating-system-level virtualization on Windows and Linux.
 Docker uses the resource isolation features of the Linux kernel such as cgroups and kernel namespaces, and a union-capable file system such as OverlayFS and others to allow independent “containers” to run within a single Linux instance, avoiding the overhead of starting and maintaining virtual machines (VMs)."

 **Why Docker for Machine Learning?** We data scientists / machine learning engineers have to solve data-driven problems and build machine learning-based products.
 Using docker to create (1) reproducibility, (2) compute environment portability, and (3) engineering applications, for example RESTful API for serving machine learning predictions, is a popular and wise choice.